Md-sahil-a/Md-sahil-a/README.md

-Now it's time to become a strong, powerful, kindest and billionaire person !
+Now it's time to become more strong, powerful, kindest and  a billionaire person !

 Me and my pain......